cortex-lab/Rigbox/README.md

 On the master computer, run:
 > mc

-This opens a GUI that will allow you to choose a subject, edit some of the experimental parameters and press 'Start' to begin the basic steering wheel task on the stimulus computer.
+This opens the MC GUI for selecting a subject, experiment, and the SC on which to run the experiment.
+The MC GUI also allows for editing some experimental parameters and logging into the Alyx database.
+To launch the experiment on the selected SC, press 'Start'.

 ## Code organization